- Lens Surgery

 Implantable Contact Lens (ICL)

-When most people consider the possibility of life without contact lenses or glasses, they’re usually thinking of LASIK or another type of laser eye surgery.
+When most people consider the possibility of life without traditional contact lenses or glasses, they’re usually thinking of LASIK or another type of laser eye surgery.

-What is Implantable Contact Lens (ICL)?
+What is an Implantable Contact Lens

-The procedure takes less than 15 minutes to perform and is often performed under local anaesthetic, meaning patients are able to walk out of the surgical theatre once finished.
+The implantable contact lenses procedure takes less than 15 minutes to perform and is often performed under local anaesthetic, meaning patients are able to walk out of the surgical theatre once finished.
 For patients who are anxious, general anaesthesia or sedation can be administered.
 The ICL is a reversible procedure meaning that in the future, the lens can be removed should the need arise for any reason

-The procedure takes less than 15 minutes to perform and is often performed under local anaesthetic, meaning patients are able to walk out of the surgical theatre once finished.
+The implantable contact lenses procedure takes less than 15 minutes to perform and is often performed under local anaesthetic, meaning patients are able to walk out of the surgical theatre once finished.
 For patients who are anxious, general anaesthesia or sedation can be administered.
 The ICL is a reversible procedure meaning that in the future, the lens can be removed should the need arise for any reason

 - 1.Local anaesthetic eye drops are applied to both eyes